Rozanova/IDM---Ideation-and-Prototying-DM-UY-1143-B-/syllabus.md

 *   use their imagination to create something entirely new &amp; innovative OR to reinvent an old idea into something new
 *   introduce students to the many research &amp; design methodologies available to them
 *   develop skills of description, research, analysis, visualization, design and critical thinking.
+*   introduce students to topics around design ethics in order to encourage them to think critically about their roles as artists, designers, and technologists within existing sociocultural contexts.
 *   improve writing, documentation, and presentation skills
 *   facilitate collaboration